TD-Dan/Sunwai/mo lisu (extended set)/KOIPAI.md

 ## Proverbs

-Proverb:: *Koipai o re ro pai, no re ro kopu.* = "Body image is a reflection of the mind, not (necessarily) a reflection of the physical form."
+Proverb:: *Koipai o ere ro pai, no ere ro kopu.* = "Body image is a reflection of the mind, not (necessarily) a reflection of the physical form."

 Proverb:: *Ta koipai pene, o ta pai pene.* = "To perceive one's body positively is to think/experience well."